 THE OCCULT SECRETS OF LANGUAGE AS A METHOD OF MIND CONTROL – There’s little if anything to research here other than pure conspiracy level nonsense used to further scare up ad views on the page.

 For example: In the story titled “New GM Crops Use Rna Interference Technology For Mass Sterilization” the title leaves the distinct impression that the subjects being sterilized are humans.
 Which is not the case.
-In fairness the story does present solid links to research and studies on using plants to sterilize specific insects that are harmful to crops.
+In fairness, the story does present solid links to research and studies on using plants to sterilize specific insects that are harmful to crops.
 The story also, however, implies that such modifications can be passed on to humans, for which there is no credible evidence of that happening.
-In one statement the story claims that “In humans, it is likely that GMOS cause significant changes in, endocrine meatbolism, and cause endometriosis , which leads to more miscarriages and birth defects.”
+In one statement the story claims that “In humans, it is likely that GMOS causes significant changes in, endocrine metabolism, and causes endometriosis, which leads to more miscarriages and birth defects.”
 Yet the article cited gives no specific evidence of human sterilization, and even stresses that the possibility is hypothetical.

 This is just one example, yet the majority of the stories on WT are in a similar vein.
 Some of the stories, such as the anti-vaxx stories, as documented by other MBFC reviewers, could pose a health risk to the public, which is irresponsible and ill-advised at best.
 For all of the above, WT is rated Conspiracy / Pseudoscience.
 (D. Kelley 08/16/17)

 - “Bill Gates explains that the COVID vaccine will use experimental technology and permanently alter your DNA” – Inaccurate

 - “Bill Gates Explains That The COVID Vaccine Will Use Experimental Technology And Permanently Alter Your DNA” – False